 Another sales season has hit you hard.
 You’ve lost on sales, the downtime of your website increased, and you’ve detected yet another bug too costly to fix.
 At another company board meeting, you take a drastic decision: it’s time to replatform.

 But how do you find the best ecommerce platform and the most reliable partner for you?
-RFP is your answer!
+Ecommerce RFP is your answer!

 What is RFP?

-on the one hand, you set clear objectives and goals for your business,
+- on the one hand, you set clear objectives and goals for your business,

-on the other, you articulate them to the vendors and specify your expectations so that no SaaS company sells you what they have and affects your judgment.
+- on the other, you articulate them to the vendors and specify your expectations so that no SaaS company sells you what they have and affects your judgment.

-Knowing that the future of your project depends on a properly written RFP can be intimidating.
+Knowing that the future of your project depends on a properly written ecommerce RFP can be intimidating.
 But it gets better if you break it down into bite-sized tasks or steps.

-Any RFP process includes the project planning, drafting, issuing, and evaluation stages.
+Any RFP process includes project planning, drafting, issuing, and evaluation stages.
 Here are a few steps we recommend taking to obtain a killer RFP for an ecommerce website — and actually use it.

 Step #1: Ask Yourself Why You Need Replatforming